 Mortality analysis among the AI versus Non-AI patient

-The overall mortality at one-year followup was 22.22% among the AI group was similar to the group without 11.5%, p=0.171.
-There was no statistically significant difference in mortality at 3, 6 and 12 months for the two groups, respectively.
-The mortality associated with extrapulmonary tuberculosis and Cryptococcal neoformans was greater in the AI than in the non AI group at 50% versus 11%; p=0.040 and 50% vs 5%: p=0.008.
+The overall mortality at one-year follow-up was 22.22% among the AI group compared to the group without (11.5%); (p=0.171).
+There was no significant difference in mortality at 3, 6 and 12 months for the two groups, respectively.
+There were differences in the random cortisol, basal cortisol, stimulated cortisol, and incremental cortisol, with p=0.004, p<0.001, p<0.001 and p<0.004, respectively, between the subgroups of deceased patients with AI versus patients without.

+The mortality associated with extrapulmonary tuberculosis and Cryptococcal neoformans was however greater in the AI than in the non AI groups at 50% versus 11%; p=0.040 and 50% vs 5%: p=0.008, respectively.

 Fig 2: The Kaplan-Meier survival curves for time to mortality in patients with and without adrenal insufficiency

-Comparisons of mortality among patients without adrenal insufficiency versus those with AI

-The mortality rate was 60/522 (11.49%) for the non adrenal insufficient patients versus 6/27 (22.22%) for the adrenal insufficient group with significant differences in the random cortisol, basal cortisol, stimulated cortisol, and incremental cortisol, with p=0.004, p<0.001, p<0.001 and p<0.004, respectively.
-The higher concentrations cortisol concentrations were found in the non adrenal insufficient group.
-There was a significantly higher incidence of extrapulmonary tuberculosis and cryptococcus neoformans in the adrenal insufficient group with p=0.04 and p=0.008, respectively.
-There were, however, no significant differences between the two groups in respect of age at enrollment, gender, duration of illness, , history, clinical findings and laboratory investigations.

 Table 4: Comparisons of mortality among patients without adrenal insufficiency versus those with AI